 - You may submit another properly completed proxy card with a later date that is received prior to the taking of the vote at the Annual Meeting. - You may vote again on the Internet or by telephone before the closing of those voting facilities at 11:59 p.m.
-(Eastern time) on January 27, 2020 (only your latest Internet or telephone proxy submitted prior to the Annual Meeting will be counted). - You may provide a written notice that you are revoking your proxy to the Company's Corporate Secretary at Schnitzer Steel Industries, Inc., 299 SW Clay Street, Suite 350, Portland, Oregon 97201, Attention: Corporate Secretary, or hand-deliver it to the Corporate Secretary at or before the taking of the vote at the Annual Meeting. - You may attend the Annual Meeting, revoke your proxy, and vote in person.
-Simply attending the Annual Meeting will not, by itself, revoke your proxy. - Remember that if you are a beneficial owner of Company shares holding shares in a street name, you may submit new voting instructions by contacting your bank, broker, or other nominee.
-You may also change your vote or revoke your proxy in person at the Annual Meeting if you obtain a valid proxy from the organization that is the record owner of your shares (such as your broker).
+(Eastern time) on January 25, 2021 (only your latest Internet or telephone proxy submitted prior to the Annual Meeting will be counted). - You may provide a written notice that you are revoking your proxy to the Company's Corporate Secretary at Schnitzer Steel Industries, Inc., 299 SW Clay Street, Suite 350, Portland, Oregon 97201, Attention: Corporate Secretary. - You may vote online during the virtual Annual Meeting by entering the 16-digit control number found on your proxy card, voting instruction form, or Notice, as applicable.
+Simply attending the virtual Annual Meeting will not, by itself, revoke your proxy. - Remember that if you are a beneficial owner of Company shares holding shares in a street name, you may submit new voting instructions by contacting your bank, broker, or other nominee.
+You may also change your vote or revoke your proxy online during the virtual Annual Meeting after you log-in by entering the 16-digit control number found on your Notice, voter instruction form, or proxy card at www.virtualshareholdermeeting.com/SCHN2021.